livewire/livewire/docs/pagination.md

 ### Named paginator hooks

 The previous hooks only apply to the default paginator.
-If you used a named paginator, like in the case of multiple paginators on a page, you must define the methods using the paginator's name.
+If you are using a named paginator, you must define the methods using the paginator's name.

-Here's what a hook for a paginator named `invoices-page` would look like:
+For example, below is an example of what a hook for a paginator named `invoices-page` would look like:

 ```php
 public function updatingInvoicesPage($page)